POLICY ANALYST, ENVIRONMENT,

 ABOUT THE ROLE:

-This role is of primary importance in ensuring that Association policy positions on plastics are based on relevant analysis, sound policy and member direction and are consistent with the industry’s overarching Responsible Care Ethic and Principles.
+This role is of primary importance in ensuring that Association policy positions on environment are based on relevant analysis, sound policy and member direction and are consistent with the industry’s overarching Responsible Care Ethic and Principles.

 The Policy Advisor also plays a lead role in co-ordination and collaboration with other CIAC operational units (Communications, Business and Economics, the regions, Responsible Care and the President’s Office) to ensure relevant data and policy positions support CIAC’s advocacy efforts federally and provincially.